 5. Differentiating From Competitors

-To figure out how best to make your brand stand apart, you have to know what others in the field are known for.
+To determine how best to make your brand stand apart, you must know what others in the field are known for.
 Spend time looking at competitors’ websites.
 Figure out what they’re doing on social media.
 Sign up for their mailing lists and pay attention to the messages they send out.

-Know the market and what is available so you can figure out what gaps need filling.
-Your goal isn’t to copy another company, but to figure out what makes you different and highlight it in your marketing.
+Know the market and what is available to determine what gaps need filling.
+Your goal isn’t to copy another company but to figure out what makes you different and highlight it in your marketing.
 Part of your branding strategy should involve teaching customers about your niche and specialty areas.

 6. Developing Customer Loyalty

-One survey of 30,000 consumers in 35 different countries may reveal what keeps customers loyal.
-The study found that public expectations of companies are higher than at any time in the past.
-Customers want businesses to take up a cause, such as sustainability and stick with it.
-About 47% of consumers said they’d walk away from a brand whose values don’t align with their own.
+One survey of 30,000 consumers in 35 countries may reveal what keeps customers loyal.
+The study found that public expectations of companies are higher than ever.
+Customers want businesses to take up a cause, such as sustainability, and stick with it.
+About 47% of consumers said they’d walk away from a brand whose values don’t align with theirs.

 When someone sees your logo, they should immediately think about the positive aspects of your business.
-Figure out what common cause you and your target audience care about and commit to embracing those issues.
+Determine what common cause you and your target audience care about and commit to embracing those issues.
 Be careful, though.
-If you take on something you’re not passionate about, consumers may feel betrayed.
+Consumers may feel betrayed if you take on something you’re not passionate about.

 7. Establishing Trust With Skeptical Customers